WeatherCube/WeatherCube/README.md

 This section is assuming that you have `npm` and `particle-cli` installed, and that you have clone this repository on to your local machine.
 For more help, see the [Particle Documention](https://docs.particle.io/guide/tools-and-features/cli/).

+The cubetube library is included as a [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
+Run the following two commands after cloning the repository:

+	git submodule init
+	git submodule update

+Alternatively clone the repository with the '--recursive' flag.

 Get a forecast.io API key from [their website](https://developer.forecast.io/).

 Create a webhook using the template in the code repository: